Pacific Coast of Veraguas

 A remote nature reserve.
 A unique submarine paradise.

-Located on the Pacific coast of Panamá, Coiba National Park protects more than 270,000 hectares of forest, islands, mangroves, and marine life.
-It is considered one of the places with the greatest biodiversity in the tropics and a must-visit destination for ecotourism in Panamá.
+Located on the Pacific coast of Panamá, Coiba National Park is a nature sanctuary like no other in the Americas.
+It encompasses 38 islands, including Coiba Island, the largest island in Central America.
+In addition, it protects more than 270,000 hectares of forest, islands, mangroves, and marine life.
+Coiba National Park—a UNESCO World Heritage site—is considered one of the regions richest in tropical biodiversity, a living laboratory of evolution, where nature has remained practically untouched for decades.
+It is a must-visit destination for ecotourism in Panamá.

-On the mainland, hike trails that lead through mangroves, swamps, and tropical forests.
-Explore beaches with white and golden sand, and feel like you’re in another world.
+On dry land, explore paths that traverse mangroves, swamps, and tropical forests.
+Discover beaches with white and golden sand, and feel like you’ve stepped into another world.

-Coiba is an Important Bird Area (IBA), with more than 147 registered species.
-One of the last healthy populations of scarlet macaw lives here, along with toucans, herons, and many endemic birds from the tropical Pacific.
+Coiba is also an Important Bird Area (IBA), with more than 148 recorded species, several of which can only be found in Panamá.
+One of the last healthy populations of scarlet macaws inhabits this area, along with toucans, herons, and many birds endemic to the tropical Pacific.
+They live alongside other animals like crocodiles, iguanas, and rare mammals that thrive on the island.

 Coiba is an ideal destination for those who love wildlife, the peace of the ocean, and the excitement of exploring remote areas.
 Either underwater or on its trails, this park allows you to form a profound connection with nature in Panamá.